ImageMagick/Usage-Markdown/basics/index.md

 #### Input Settings {#option_in}

 Input Settings are specifically restricted to controlling the creation of images that are created or read in.
 Typically they are used to assign or override specific meta-data that is to be associated with the image(s) created after that setting was defined.

-they are created or read in from an external file.
+They are created or read in from an external file.

 ~~~{.skip}
      -label -delay -dispose -page -comment
      -size
 ~~~

 Remember, they are ONLY applied when an image is created or read in and are otherwise completely ignored.

-The special operator, "`-set`" has been provided to change the meta-data of images after they have been read into memory, or processed in some way.
+The special operator, "`-set`" has been provided to *change* the meta-data of images *after* they have been read into memory, or processed in some way.
 See [Meta-Data](#meta-data) below for more details.

 #### Output Settings {#option_out}

-Output Settings which are only used during the writing or saving of images back to disk.
+Output Settings are only used during the writing or saving of images back to disk.

 While they can be given anywhere on the command line, they are only applied when the image is written, either as the default last image filename argument operation, or via a "`-write`", or "`-identify`" operation.